Best private Google alternatives: The ultimate list to De-Google your life in 2025.

 Private alternatives to Google Meet

-If you’re looking for a great privacy-focused instant messaging app which also supports video call, we’d recommend Signal.
-Signal is open source and uses end-to-end encryption, ensuring your messages stay secure and private.
+If you’re looking for a great privacy-focused instant messaging app that also supports video call, we’d recommend Signal.
+This private messenger is open source and uses end-to-end encryption, ensuring your messages stay secure and private.

 Google Password Manager alternative

-When looking to replace Google Password Manager, we’d recommend either Bitwarden or KeePassXC.
-Both password managers are open source and keep your passwords and credentials securely stored.
+When looking to replace Google Password Manager, we’d recommend either Bitwarden, KeePassXC or 1Password.
+These password managers are open source and keep your passwords and credentials securely stored.

 Secure alternatives to Google Password Manager

 KeePassXC is another private and secure alternative to Google Password Manager.
-KeePassXC is also open source and stores your passwords, usernames, and more in an offline encrypted file.
+KeePassXC is free to use, open source, and stores your passwords, usernames, and more in an offline encrypted file.

 If you aren’t using a password manager, we’d highly recommend you start today to improve your security and privacy.
 We explain why password managers are important and showcase the best private alternatives to Google Password Manager in our detailed guide on best password managers.